How Much Does An LLC Cost In Alabama? A Detailed 2026 Breakdown

 You are required to secure a sales tax license before engaging in any taxable activities in Alabama, as stated under Code of Alabama § 40-23-6(a).

-- Renew your sales tax license every year from November 1 to December 31 (With no charge)
+Once registered, all you need to do is file a return, pay your remitted tax, and renew your sales tax license every year from November 1 to December 31 at no charge.

 Note: Operating in non-state-administered municipalities can trigger an additional required license.

-The minimum tax due is $100.
-However, this has changed under recent state legislation:
+While the minimum tax due is $100, this has changed under recent state legislation:

 - Taxpayers who owe the $100 Minimum Tax will now only owe $50.
 This applies to taxable years beginning after December 31, 2022.